-You can charge for lettings (and make a profit)
+You may be able to charge for lettings (and make a profit)

-You're also allowed to make a profit.
-Any profit you make must be reinvested in the school (see section 6.11.5 of the Governance Handbook).
+Your school is also allowed to make a profit.
+Any profit you make must be reinvested in the school.

 You must work closely with your local authority (LA), as your LA has some powers of direction over how your school premises are used.

 This is set out in the Governance Handbook (see sections 6.12.1 and 6.12.3).

 In addition to above, you must also work closely with the trust that owns your land to decide how your premises can be used.

 This is explained in section 6.12.1 of the Governance Handbook, linked above.